jodinathan/js_bindings/README.md

 ## Promise and Future

-JS Promises and Dart Futures are not the same thing.
+JS Promises and Dart Futures are different things.
 But this package make them the same! :D

 ```dart